KrishaPatel17/Remeid/README.md

 Version 1: First draft for the project.

 Version 2: Fixed the 'save' button as if you exited the app the medication names would become erased.
 Now they are saved onto the database.
 I have also added a 'delete' button in case you accidentally add something you did not want.

+Version 3: Fixed the navigation button issue where it would not allow you to see the full button.